 In 2016 The Better NZ trust assisted with over 50 events in New Zealand.
 The largest number for any country outside of the US.
 In 2017 the week is kicked off with the EV World, the first of its kind in NZ.

 Want to organize or help with an event?
 Go to the the New Zealand events page, or the international events page to see if there's one near you, then go to the volunteer page if you would like to offer your assistance.
+If you'd like to organise an event please contact us directly.
 Thank you!

 Contact us directly for national sponsorship opportunities.